Played my first recorded games in the wake of the Spassky-Fischer '72-match. But did not go into serious chess until mid-1980'es.

 Chess is still fun to me, but I am pretty sure, that it will never become a significant sport - despite new developments and progress in Asia, Africa etc..

 Also very possible there will be a 'Carlsen-effect' - now that he is WCh - but the effect will be shortlived, I predict.
-He is no doubt a worthy champ, but there is no signs of him being a major proponent for the game - yet.
-After the fuss at Chennai we are back at the same attention level for chess as before.
-Which means next to no attention at all.
+In Norway the effect is very visible, but beyond ... hmmm.
+He is no doubt a worthy champ, at times even dominate, but still: I don't see him holding his throne for that many years.